 Skills, Knowledge and Abilities:

-SKILLS are required to perform multiple, technical tasks with a potential need to upgrade skills in order to meet changing job conditions.
-Specific skill based competencies required to satisfactorily perform the functions of the job include: operating standard office equipment including pertinent software applications; basic accounting procedures and practices; applying pertinent codes, rules and regulations; departmental procedures, practices and policies; general board policies and administrative regulations; modern office practices, procedures, and equipment; legal requirements and procedures related to collective bargaining; file maintenance and record keeping techniques; and correct English usage, grammar, spelling, punctuation, and vocabulary.
+SKILLS are required to perform multiple, technical tasks with a need to periodically upgrade skills in order to meet changing job conditions.
+Specific skill based competencies required to satisfactorily perform the functions of the job include: organizing and communicating information and concepts; operating standard office equipment using pertinent software applications; performing accounting procedures; analyzing a variety of financial and statistical information; planning and managing projects; preparing and maintaining accurate records.

-ABILITY is required to schedule a number of activities, meetings, and/or events; gather, collate, and/or classify data; and use basic, job-related equipment.
-Flexibility is required to work with others in a wide variety of circumstances; work with data utilizing defined but different processes; and operate equipment using standardized methods.
-Ability is also required to work with a diversity of individuals and/or groups; work with a variety of data; and utilize job-related equipment.
-Problem solving is required to analyze issues and create action plans.
-Problem solving with data requires independent interpretation of guidelines; and problem solving with equipment is limited.
-Specific ability based competencies required to satisfactorily perform the functions of the job include: analyze and synthesize data from a variety of sources into understandable reports and presentations; interpret, apply and explain rules, regulations, policies and procedures; design and utilize complex spreadsheets in Microsoft Excel; operate a variety of computer applications with a high level of proficiency, including Excel and other software in the Microsoft Office Suite; plan, organize, and prioritize work; develop and maintain complex filing systems; work independently with little direction and understand scope of authority in making independent decisions; complete work efficiently in a fast-paced environment with competing priorities; handle sensitive situations with confidentiality and discretion; manage complex budgets and process financial transactions; meeting deadlines and schedules; communicate effectively both orally and in writing; make arithmetic calculations quickly and accurately; operate a variety of office equipment; type/word process at 45 wpm; establish and maintain effective working relationships with others; working extended hours; working with frequent interruptions; and demonstrated sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic background of community college students.
+ABILITY is required to schedule a number of activities, meetings, and/or events; routinely gather, collate, and/or classify data; and use basic, job-related equipment.
+Flexibility is required to independently work with others in a wide variety of circumstances; analyze data utilizing a variety of complex processes; and operate equipment using standardized methods.
+Ability is also required to work with a significant diversity of individuals and/or groups; work with data of widely varied types and/or purposes; and utilize job-related equipment.
+Independent problem solving is required to analyze issues and create action plans.
+Problem solving with data requires analysis based on organizational objectives; and problem solving with equipment is moderate to significant.
+Specific ability based competencies required to satisfactorily perform the functions of the job include: working under time constraints; communicating with diverse groups; meeting deadlines and schedules; setting priorities; maintaining confidentiality; working with detailed information; and demonstrated sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty, and staff.

-Responsibilities include working under limited supervision following standardized practices and/or methods; leading, guiding, and/or coordinating others; tracking budget expenditures.
-Utilization of some resources from other work units is often required to perform the job’s functions.
-There is some opportunity to significantly impact the organization’s services.
+Responsibilities include: working independently under broad organizational guidelines to achieve unit objectives; managing major organizational components; determining the use of funds.
+Utilization of significant resources from other work units is routinely required to perform the job’s functions.
+There is a continual opportunity to significantly impact the organization’s services.

-The usual and customary methods of performing the job’s functions require the following physical demands: some lifting, carrying, pushing, and/or pulling, some stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
-Generally, the job requires 70% sitting, 20% walking, and 10% standing.
+The usual and customary methods of performing the job’s functions require the following physical demands: some lifting, carrying, pushing, and/or pulling, and significant fine finger dexterity.
+Generally the job requires 70% sitting, 15% walking, and 15% standing.
 This job is performed in a generally clean and healthy environment.

 Criminal Background Clearance